【Commutan Fukushima】From recovery to future growth. Enjoy learning about the Fukushima environment and sustainable development goals (SDGs).

 Commutan Fukushima

-▲Move the avatar to defend yourself from radiation.
+▲Move your avatar to defend against radiation.

 cloud chamber